About The Swedish Association for Survivors of Polio, Accident and Injury (RTP)

 - To keep up-to-date with scientific research and development within RTP’s areas of interest.

-The work of the Swedish Association for Survivors of Accident and Injury (RTP) is founded on our belief in an egalitarian society where all people are of equal value and where all citizens have the same rights and responsibilities.
+The work of the Swedish Association for Survivors of Polio, Accident and Injury (RTP) is founded on our belief in an egalitarian society where all people are of equal value and where all citizens have the same rights and responsibilities.

-The Swedish Association for Survivors of Accident and Injury (RTP) will become the leading special interest group, most valued and most in demand by our members, both as an opinion former and as a membership organization.
+The Swedish Association for Survivors of Polio, Accident and Injury (RTP) will become the leading special interest group, most valued and most in demand by our members, both as an opinion former and as a membership organization.
 Everyone in Sweden will be familiar with our organization.